-U.S. military discharge (DD 214)
+U.S. Military Discharge Documents (i.e., DD 214)

-U.S. passport
+U.S. Passport

 Foreign Consulate Identification Cards (FCICs) approved by the Los Angeles County Board of Supervisors for the purpose of verifying identity.

 Documents considered acceptable for the verification of legal identity for minors may be one or more of the following: